|Photo courtesy Richard Chamberlain|

 "There's no place else on Earth that has witnessed the levels of bird extinctions that we have seen in our 50th state,” said Wallace.
 “Many people find this shocking, given that Hawaiʻi is a place that conjures up images of lush vegetation, sun, beaches and a refreshing tropical climate.
 Our aim with this film is to make not only Hawaiʻi's past and present problems known to a wider audience, but to also demonstrate that with the full commitment of the state and federal governments and non-governmental organizations, we have the ability to turn the situation around and prevent further bird extinctions.”

 Since the arrival of Europeans to the Hawaiian Islands, 71 endemic bird species have become extinct out of a total of 113 that existed just prior to human colonization.
-Of the
+Of the remaining 42, 32 are federally listed, and ten of those have not even been seen for up to 40 years.

 I'iwi by Jack Jeffrey